-Types: Charbroilers are available in floor and countertop models.
-Specialty broilers include salamanders, wood-burning units and cheese melters.
+- Charbroilers are available in floor and countertop models.

 Sub-radiant heating offered with some broiler units reduces gas use and grease fires, while improving the evenness of top grid temperatures.
 Newer models may offer greater cooking versatility with adjustable grates.

 Sectional units accommodate accessories like shelves, flue risers, spreader cabinets and support frames.
-Some makers offer polyurethane swivel casters with front brakes.
+Most manufacturers offer polyurethane swivel casters with front brakes for floor model units.

-Kitchen Compatibility: Exhausts are essential.
-In the case of drop-in models, for example, exhaust requirements range from 900- to 1,200-cu.-ft. per minute (CFM).
+Exhaust and ventilation for charbroilers are essential.
+These units will need to be under a hood.
+In the case of drop-in models, exhaust requirements range from 900- to 1,200-cu.-ft. per minute (CFM).
 In addition, such units must be installed 1’ from any side wall, at least 5” from a back wall and about 4” from any other piece of countertop equipment.
 Proper ventilation and frequent cleaning are equally important.
 A licensed contractor knowledgeable of your city’s NFPA96 code should install the exhaust to ensure you are compliant.

-Manufacturers: ACityDiscount offers a wide range of charbroilers from some of the leading manufacturers, including American Range, Imperial Range, Bakers Pride, Crown Verity, Inc., Royal Range, Comstock Castle, Eurodib, and Star Manufacturing.
+ACityDiscount offers a wide range of charbroilers from some of the leading manufacturers, including: Imperial Range, APW, Vulcan, Bakers Pride, Crown Verity, Inc., Comstock Castle, Eurodib, Toastmaster, Grindmaster-Cecilware, Globe, and Star Manufacturing.

-Recommended Optional Products: Add on broiler units are available for existing kitchen ranges.
-Charbroiler accessories include smoke boxes, equipment stands, wind guard, and replacement lava rock or briquettes.
+Don't forget that add on broiler units are available for existing kitchen ranges.
+Charbroiler accessories include smoke boxes, equipment stands, wind guards, and replacement lava rock or briquettes.